 Explores the field of computer science.
-Provides an overview of computer architecture, software development engineering, data organization, problem-solving strategies, ethics, and theory of computation.
+Provides an overview of computer architecture, software development engineering, data organization, problemsolving strategies, ethics, and theory of computation.
 Explores career options and develops rudimentary software development skills.
-This course is transferable to a fouryear institution and is applicable toward an Associate of Science or Associate of Applied Science Degree.
+This course is transferable to a four-year institution and is applicable toward an Associate of Science Transfer in Computer Science degree.